 The only restriction, (now becoming a standard), is that vaping is not permitted on school property.

 Anyway, this lively tourist town is not only a charming vacation venue, it's very vape friendly.
 There are more than 15 bars and restaurants that permit e-cigarettes and a concert venue where you can puff away on your personal vaporizer.
 Virginia Beach sure beats those other seaside resorts than ban you from choosing a butt-less product.

 Las Vegas, NV

 Vegas is the city that welcomes everyone with a smile – sinners, family vacationers and vapers (who, according to some, fit both categories).
 The aroma within the smoke filled casinos (where cigarette smoking is still permitted) is getting sweeter as vaping moves into the mainstream.
-That’s not to say that the guy sitting next to you at the black jack table will enjoy your huge cloud of Winter Wonder Wafer Vape Juice.
+That’s not to say that the guy sitting next to you at the Blackjack table will enjoy your huge cloud of Berry Bash e-juice.